-December 6, 2002, Vogel's mother as representative of his estate began this action in Arizona Superior Court.
+On December 6, 2002, Vogel's mother as representative of his estate began this action in Arizona Superior Court.
 It was removed by the defendants to the federal district court, which eventually returned the case to the state court.
-The plaintiff amended to assert a claim against the defendants for violation of 42 U.S.C. § 1983 by subjecting Vogel to an unreasonable search and seizure and denying due process and the equal protection of the laws.
+The plaintiff amended to assert a claim against the defendants for violation of 42 U.S.C. § 1983 by subjecting Vogel to an unreasonable search and seizure, denying due process and the equal protection of the laws, and acting with deliberate indifference to his serious medical needs.
 A claim was also asserted under the Americans with Disability Act, 42 U.S.C. § 12131, et seq., and the Rehabilitation Act of 1973, 29 U.S.C. § 794, as well as several claims under Arizona law.
 The case was transferred back to the federal district court.

 In limine, the district court ruled that Vogel's mother and sister could not testify to what he told them about events at the jail.
 The court also ruled that counsel could not refer to "pink underwear" unless he could show that the record contained "credible evidence" that Vogel was aware of the color of the underwear.
-The court also precluded the testimony of the plaintiff's expert Dr. Spitz that Vogel's death was in part caused by the "dress-out."
+The court also precluded the testimony of the plaintiff's expert Dr. Spitz that Vogel's death was in part caused by the "dress-out," thereby preventing the issue of liability for the death from reaching the jury.
 The court also limited the testimony of Dr. Esplin.

 Before trial began, Vogel's mother died and his sister Yvon Wagner replaced her as the representative of the estate.
 At the close of the trial, the court denied plaintiff's counsel the opportunity to make a rebuttal.